 Who said your building needs to have straight walls?
 There’s a futuristic yet organic look to this curvy summer house!
 (Source: online)

 There was an old woman who lived in a shoe… or was a tea pot?
-Beside the fun shape, there is a very nice idea of using straw to build the body of the summer house.
-We are always on the lookout for these innovative building materials. (source: Google)
+Besides the fun shape, there is the very nice idea of using straw to build the body of the summer house.
+We are always on the lookout for innovative building materials. (source: Google)

 14. The classic one

 A Victorian style octagonal shape makes this a very pretty summer house.
-For a 360-degree view, why not carry on with French windows all the way round? (source: online)
+For a 360-degree view, why not add French windows all the way round? (source: online)

 15. The bee house

-This might only be designed for those with a big garden… but isn’t this summer house design great fun? (source: Google)
+This may only be designed for those with a big garden… but isn’t this summer house design great fun? (source: Google)

 16. A touch of orient

-Sometimes you need a completely different environment to get away from the daily routine to recharge your batteries.
-The all-aspect windows let you fully immerse yourself in nature, and the external canopy gives you an extra sheltered spot outside. (source: Google)
+Sometimes you need a completely different environment to get away from the daily routine and recharge your batteries.
+The all-aspect windows let you fully immerse yourself in nature, and the external canopy gives you a sheltered spot outside. (source: Google)

 17. Take me away

 Have you ever thought about taking your summer house away with you?
-We like this idea, and if you fancy what’s literally home away from home, there is nothing holding you back now! (source: Google)
+We like this idea, and if you fancy what’s literally a home away from home, now there is nothing holding you back! (source: Google)